Free Shipping via 2nd Day Air Only on Monday-Thursday. Orders placed after Thursday at 8 AM PST ship the following week.

 Release Encarsia at the first sign of Whitefly by hanging individual cards on plant foliage.
-Release rates vary depending upon crop, infestation and season of the year.
+Release rates vary depending upon crop, infestation severity and season of the year.
 Please note that parasitism rates can be affected by high trichome densities, excessive honeydew, decreasing temperature and low barometric pressure.

 General Applications: Separate individual cards by tearing strips along perforations.
 To prevent damage to Encarsia, avoid touching circle where parasites are contained.

 Tomato Applications: Hang cards in a shady position among crop foliage around the third cluster from the top of the plant.
 Distribute cards uniformly throughout crop.
 One strip per 4 plants weekly for 8-10 weeks.

 Cucumber Applications: Hang cards 1-1.5 feet from the top of the plant.
 Distribute cards uniformly throughout crop.
 One strip per 2 plants weekly for 8-10 weeks.

 Greenhouse Ornamentals: Place or hang cards in a shady position level with lower leaves.
 Avoid contact with growing media.
 Two strips per plant weekly for 8-12 weeks.

 - Suspend the cards below plant tops and out of direct sunlight.